-Last Updated on August 19, 2022 by Fredrick Miller
+Last Updated on November 4, 2023 by Fredrick Miller

 While rayon is a relatively new fabric, it has quickly become a favorite among fashion designers and DIYers alike for its softness, durability, and affordability.

 However, with the right tools and techniques, it is possible to produce beautiful, vibrant prints on rayon fabrics.

 To ensure success when sublimating on rayon, it is important to use a printer that is specifically designed for sublimation printing.

 Moreover using the right printer, it is also important to use sublimation transfer paper that is specifically designed for use with rayon fabrics.

 Can you sublimate on rayon?

 Can you sublimate on rayon?
 Briefly stated, the answer is affirmative.